dlevy233/text-to-sql/README.md

 ### How Schema Injection Works

-The `--inject-schema` flag enables a powerful feature that significantly improves query generation accuracy.
-When enabled, the system:
+The schema injection feature provides three key benefits:

-1. **Schema Context**: Injects detailed database schema information including:
+1. **Schema Context**: The prompt includes detailed database schema information, helping the model understand table structures, relationships, and data types.
-   - Table structures with column names and types
-   - Primary and foreign key relationships
-   - Table row counts for better context
-   - Data type information for each column

-2. **Relevant Examples**: Automatically finds and includes similar past queries by:
+2. **Relevant Examples**: The system automatically finds and includes the 10 most similar examples from the ground truth data (excluding the current question to prevent data leakage) using TF-IDF similarity.
+Each example includes:
-   - Using TF-IDF similarity to find relevant examples
-   - Including both the natural language question and its correct SQL
+   - The natural language question
+   - The corresponding SQL query
-   - Showing sample results from these examples
+   - Sample results from executing the query

-3. **Contextual Learning**: The model uses this additional context to:
-   - Better understand table relationships
-   - Make informed decisions about join conditions
-   - Choose appropriate column names and data types
-   - Learn from similar past queries
+3. **Contextual Learning**: By seeing similar questions and their solutions, the model can better understand the relationships between natural language and SQL, leading to more accurate query generation.

 The schema injection feature is particularly effective because it:
 - Reduces ambiguity in table and column references